systemslab/popper-paper/paper/paper.md

 management (SCM) functionality of Git as well as adding their own features.
 They give new users the ability to look at the entire history of the project and its artifacts.

-![A generic experimentation workflow (top) typically followed by researchers in projects with a computational component.
-Some of the reasons to iterate (backwards-going arrows) are: fixing a bug in the code of a system, changing a parameter of an experiment or running the same experiment on a new workload or compute platform.
-Although not usually done, in some cases researchers keep a chronological record on how experiments evolve over time (the analogy of the lab notebook in experimental sciences).
-The bottom half represents the same workflow viewed through a DevOps looking glass.
-The logos correspond to commonly used tools from the "DevOps toolkit".
-From left-to-right,
-top-to-bottom: git, mercurial, subversion (code); docker, vagrant, spack, nix (packaging); git-lfs, datapackages, artifactory, archiva (input data); bash, ansible, puppet, slurm (execution); git-lfs, datapackages, icinga, nagios (output data and runtime metrics); jupyter, paraview, travis, jenkins (analysis, visualization and continuous integration); restructured text, latex, asciidoctor and markdown (manuscript); gitlab, bitbucket and github (experiment changes).
-](figures/devops_approach.png){#fig:exp_workflow}

 ## Package Management